 Flood Warning

 The City has cooperatively funded with United States Geological Survey (USGS), a gage in the Myakkahatchee Creek at Tropicaire Blvd, that monitors the elevation of the water level in the creek with respect to the vertical datum of NGVD29.
 The City has correlated the water level at this location with historic street flooding.
 The correlation is shown in the following table.
-You can access the real-time water level for the USGS gage in the Myakkahatchee Creek at Tropicaire Blvd.
+You can access the USGS National Water Dashboard in the Myakkahatchee Creek at Tropicaire Blvd.

-Staff gage readings at the Creek @ Tropicaire reach the following levels: Following road closing program and public notification planned:
+Staff gage readings at the Creek at Tropicaire reach the following levels: Following road closing program and public notification planned:

 a.
 EL 22.50 +/- Creek north of I-75 begins to flood Hennessy, Lacey, and surrounding streets.
 Dunbarton from Tropicaire to Estates Drive begins to flood.